vanadium-archive/pipe2browser/README.md

 is running in the browser.
 The suffix *console* or *image* specifies what viewer should be used to display the data.

 P2B supports several built-in plugins such as console, image viewer, log viewer, git status viewer and dev/null.
 Users can create their own plugins and plug them remotely as well.

 Users can also redirect pipes of data to other instances of P2B.

+Use of the Vanadium Security Model ensures that all data between the console and browser is encrypted and authorized.

 <img src="https://cloud.githubusercontent.com/assets/2099009/7381411/ec8a6970-edb7-11e4-8a8e-771acd04f2d6.png" alt="Screenshot of P2B with the redirect dialog action showing a list of P2B instances to redirect to." width=600/>